 These two interviews, given on those programs, illustrate the biblical faith principle as applied to a game.
-We must first come to believe the way of life, and then we have to stir ourselves (discipline ourselves) to put it into practice.
-And it is my job, as a minister, to find ways to help us to believe in God's Way of Life.
+We must first come to believe the way of life, and then we have to stir ourselves—discipline ourselves—to put it into practice.
+And it is my job, as a minister, to find ways to help us to believe in God's way of life.

-Whether we have thought it through or not, every one of us is driven (motivated) by belief.
+Whether we have thought it through or not, every one of us is driven, motivated, by belief.
 God wants to bring us to where we believe Him—rather than our own experience, or this world—so that, by faith, we are motivated to produce the good works that we are being created to perform.
-This faith will NOT be a dead faith.
+This faith will not be a dead faith.
 It will produce the good results.

 In the first couple of verses that I read, it says, "the body is not for fornication."
-It's a specific statement about a generality.
-SIN is destructive!
+It is a specific statement about a generality.
+Sin is destructive!
 The body—whether it be (1) the church or (2) your own body—was not made for sin.
 It was not made for fornication.
 So, without saying it, Paul is saying that this is destructive to your body.
 God did not create us to sin.
 "Fornication" here is the Greek word porneia.
-It includes a broad range of sexual sins, all of which are perversions of the right godly-use of sex.
+It includes a broad range of sexual sins, all of which are perversions of the right, godly use of sex.
 And Paul is using it as an illustration to teach about sin's destructiveness.

 We cannot delude ourselves into thinking that junk food is not destructive.
 It is.
 It may not show up right away; but, brethren, show up it will—maybe in huge doctor bills, maybe in a great deal of pain and discomfort.
-(We'll talk more about that delusion a little bit later.)
+(We will talk more about that delusion a little bit later.)
 We cannot deceive ourselves into thinking that we can escape its destruction.

-Let's reflect back a little bit on some of the foundational principles that are given to all of mankind.
+Let us reflect back a little bit on some of the foundational principles that are given to all of mankind.
 They are found in the early chapters of Genesis.
 In chapter 1, mankind was given dominion, and mankind is responsible to rule over God's creation.
 Our life, our conduct, our body are the most specific aspects of God's creation that we are to rule over.

 In chapter 2, our responsibility is made more specific.
 He tells Adam and Eve (and, of course, us too—because we are Adam and Eve's children) that we are to dress and to keep.
 It is our stewardship responsibility before God.
 We are to beautify, to enhance, to embellish, to improve the raw product.
-That's what "dress" implies.
+That is what "dress" implies.
 And we are to "keep," which means that we are to maintain.
 We are to inhibit the destruction of whatever we have the responsibility for keeping from degeneration.
 So, in chapter 1, we are told that we are to rule; and, in chapter 2, it is made more specific.
 We are not to just "maintain," but we are to beautify.

-Now let's tie this into that previous sermon.
+Now let us tie this into that previous sermon.
 In other words, we must stir up the spirit that is in us—to discipline ourselves.
 Putting all of the principles contained in Genesis 1 through 4 together, I think that we can see that God is showing us that our major field of operation in His purpose is those areas that are closest to us.
-It's right at home, baby.
+It is right at home, baby.
 Our self (if we can add chapter 3 and the family to it).
 Everything is right there.
 Our major field of operation is ourselves, our mate, our children.
 Sin is at the door.
 Conquer it!

 Those differences carry through in areas in respect of good health.
 What this does is present us with a requirement that each and every one of us must study into and increase our knowledge of our body's needs—in order to maximize and maintain good health.
 Everybody has that responsibility.
 And though we can turn to books on nutrition, and good health, and exercise, and all of those things—we all have to remember that there are enough specific differences that we have to think of these things in relation to ourselves.
 We have to take those generalities and put them into practice in our own lives—because we have examined and we can see, from the patterns that we have, what our specific needs are.
 (And everybody's may not be exactly the same.)

 All of us are, to some extent, victims of our ancestors' sins; but God knew this when He called us.
 He knew, when He called us, exactly what we were like.
 Problem #1—what were we like when He called us?
 Spiritually and physically, we might have been derelicts (real bad).
-I don't know.
+I do not know.
 All of us are a little bit different.
 None of us are exactly the same.
 But the important thing here is that God knew this when He called us.

 And when He revealed Himself to us and we accepted His invitation to enter into the covenant, we found ourselves responsible to seek first the Kingdom of God.
 We are to strive to overcome, and to grow to maturity.
 We are to submit ourselves, to become in His image.
 And this means working towards "dressing" (improving) ourselves in knowledge, understanding, wisdom, attitude, character—and, within the framework of these major (giant) areas, working toward improving our physical health as well.